BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image57.png"
 style="width:6.625in;height:5in" />

 Use your Itemfinder all around the city.
-You’ll find a *Telluric Seed, Yellow Shard, Max Repel, Dusk Stone, Float Stone, Green Shard, Zinc, Muscle Wing, Max Repel, Red Shard, GourmetTreat.*
+You'll find a *Telluric Seed, Yellow Shard, Max Repel, Dusk Stone, Float Stone, Green Shard, Zinc, Muscle Wing, Max Repel, Red Shard, GourmetTreat.*

 Cut the upper left tree to get *TM21 Frustration!*

 Enter Gearen News HQ.
-In the bottom left you’ll find a *Hyper Potion.*
+In the bottom left you'll find a *Hyper Potion.*
-Also, there’s a Level 60 Audino trainer here if you need, win to get 5 *Exp.
+Also, there's a Level 60 Audino trainer here if you need, win to get 5 *Exp.
 Candy L*, each time you win.
 Very handy for grinding!
 Grab the *Wide Lens* in the upper right.